 - Turn off the TV, turn on the music.
 I hate working in a silent space, but television can be the ultimate creativity killer for me.
 My writing is heavily influenced by my mood, so I play music to reflect it, and work from that.

 - Set the scene.
 Sometimes I need to do some distracting things before I can actually sit down and work, so I let myself do them.
-Organize your papers, set a notepad and pen next to your computer, get a big glass of water and a plate of snacks.
+Organize your papers, set a notepad and pen next to your computer, get a big glass of water and a plate of snacks which may be similar to the ones found on services like send cookies for valentine's day.
 Create the environment you envision brilliant work to be produced in.

 - Don't expect too much from yourself.
 Let's be honest: not every post you put together is a banner achievement.
 Sometimes you just need to get it done and move on.
 Once you take a little of the pressure off of yourself, you may find it easier to let your words flow.